-As the vaccines participation is increasing and the cases across the country are reducing, the Tin Can Tourists guidance is hopeful and is recommending continuing the rally format changes developed in 2020 but with a few changes for 2021.
+As the vaccines participation is increasing and new variants continue, the Tin Can Tourists guidance is recommending continuing the rally format changes developed in 2020 and slightly modified for 2021.

 Make sure you are aware of and follow your state and local health department guidance.
 You can find your state’s health department website here: https://www.cdc.gov/publichealthgateway/healthdirectories/healthdepartments.html

 Covid is primarily spread by aerosols in enclosed, poorly ventilated spaces.
 The risks of outdoor events are very low.
 Even the risks of having people tour trailers during an open house are easily mitigated – open windows, request that people hand sanitize often.
 Rally hosts should encourage participants to choose whether to allow others to tour inside their trailer with a simple indicator like a Open/Closed sign in the window – so anyone can opt out if they’re uncomfortable.

 There are times during rallies that the risks would increase – if multiple people are utilizing shared bathroom space – showers & flushing toilets are aerosol generating.
 Indoor pot lucks are probably best avoided.
 These risks can be mitigated – perhaps a shower sign up sheet would eliminate crowding?
 Outdoor picnic where everybody brings their own meal is a compromise we’ve seen work well.
 There are lots of creative work-arounds if people just keep in mind a few basic things – if you’re having a longer conversation with someone even just taking a step back to increase your distance reduces your risk exponentially.
 Remember, the benefits of all the laughter & fun from a rally are immeasurable!

 To protect our members, the TCT is taking the following measures:

 - Consider cancelling the open houses at events until the situation improves to reduce the risk of spreading the virus